To setup your Lightdash connection you’ll need to:

 Password

 This is the password your Snowflake user.
-This is usually the same password you use to login to Snowflake:
+This is usually the same password you use to login to Snowflake.
+Note that due to changes in Snowflake Authentication, users that require passwords may also need to enable MFA, which is not compatible with a Lightdash project connection.

 Role